coatesap/credit-card-validator/README.md

 Credit Card Class
 =================

-Simple PHP class for validating a credit/debit card details before passing to a payment gateway.
+Simple PHP class for preparing and validating credit/debit card details.
+Typically this takes place before they are passed to a payment gateway for processing.

 Example Usage